catjsteam/catjs/README.md

 ## Release Notes

+* ** Command-Line fix - Failed to load one of catjs modules that lead to unwanted task runner behavior
 * **Note!
 Reports location moved to be aggregated below "reports" folder**
 * **New Scrap Annotation - @@screenshot screenshot()** Code example :